DanielePeruzzi97/rancher-k3s-docker/README.md

 - k3s-agent-2
 - rancherui-init

-**k3s-server** and **k3s-agents** are going to form the cluster, **rancherui-init** it's like an init container that, when all the nodes and default pods are ready, will install cert-manager and rancher-ui in the cluster.
+**k3s-server** and **k3s-agents** are going to form the cluster, **rancherui-init** it's an init container that, when all the nodes and default pods are ready, will install cert-manager and rancher-ui in the cluster without privileged flag.

 ## TODO